 () On April 30, The Company acquired the total interest ownership in Sichuan Dixin New Energy Co.
-Ltd. for an amount of (ThUS\$ 125,696) (ThUS\$ 11.032 are yet to be paid and it is recognized as a liability at the reporting date) and recognizing an identified intangible asset for ThUS\$ 7,918 (see note 14 on intangible assets).
+Ltd. for an amount of (ThUS\$ 126,089) (ThUS\$ 11.426 are yet to be paid and it is recognized as a liability at the reporting date) and recognizing an identified intangible asset for ThUS\$ 9,067 (see note 14 on intangible assets).
 The Company entered this transaction to acquire a battery-grade lithium hydroxide monohydrate plant with a production capacity of approximately 20,000 tons per year for the Company's lithium sulfate salts.
 See additional details in note 13.2.
 Assets and liabilities recognized upon acquisition consider the following:

-Certain financial statement items Thus\$
+Certain financial statement items ThUS\$

-Property, plant and equipment 101,382
+Property, plant and equipment 101,357

-Intangible assets (including identified intangible assets) 10,649
+Intangible assets (including identified intangible assets) 11,798

 Cash and cash equivalents 1,093

-Current assets 33,036
+Current assets 33,056

-Total liabilities (20,464)
+Total liabilities (21,215)

-Total 125,696
+Total 126,089

-^{}The valuation of assets and liabilities acquired had not been completed by the date the interim financial statements; thus, these may need to be subsequently adjusted, with a corresponding adjustment to the identified intangible assets prior to May, 2025 (one year after the transaction).
+^{}The valuation of assets and liabilities acquired had not been completed by the date the interim financial statements; and, therefore, it is possible that they may subsequently require adjustment by including adjustments to the identified intangible assets (one year after the transaction (May 1, 2025), as allowed by IFRS 3).